 This is our Essential Guide to Surfing Sri Lanka.
 Keep reading for everything you need to know about planning a surf trip to this tropical paradise in the Indian Ocean.

-Like most popular surf destinations, Sri Lanka is a tropical island with charm, beauty and a spiritual calling.
+Like most popular surf destinations, Sri Lanka is a tropical island with charm, beauty, and a spiritual calling.
 Located in the Indian Ocean off the tip of India, over 21 million residents are proud to call it home.

 A hive for action sports enthusiasts, there’s plenty of outdoor activities to enjoy.
-From deep sea diving to adventure treks, to its famous elephant safari rides.
+From deep-sea diving to adventure treks, to its famous elephant safari rides.
 Surrounded by luscious and sometimes rough waters, it is also known as one of the prime surfing spots in southern Asia, particularly in the southwest.

 This may be a small country, but it packs an almighty punch!
+Keep reading for everything you need to know about surfing Sri Lanka.

-Surfing Sri Lanka: The Travel Essentials
+Sri Lanka Travel Essentials

 The Sri Lankan Rupee (Rs) is the main currency on the island.
 There are 100 cents to one rupee.
 However, you can only take up to Rs5000 with you into the country, (approximately $28) so bring enough to change when you arrive.
 US dollars can be accepted in some places, rupees are often the preference.